blog

 Many consumers don’t finish their shopping on Black Friday and Cyber Monday, and others ramp up their purchases during December.
 If you take a break after the BFCM weekend, you’ll miss out on the opportunity for more sales.

-“Keep your promotions and discounts going, and continue to provide excellent customer service,” advised Brandon.
+“Keep your promotions and discounts going, and continue to provide excellent customer service,” advised Brandon Wilkes, marketing manager at The Big Phone Store.
 “If you can make Black Friday and Cyber Monday a success, you’ll be well on your way to a successful holiday season.”

 Black Friday and Cyber Monday will be here before you know it.
 We hope that the above tips will help make this your most successful sales holiday yet.

 However, it takes a healthy cash flow to purchase enough inventory to grow your business, and marketing campaigns can add up.
 That’s where 8fig’s funding solution comes in.
-8fig can fund up to 90% of your supply chain, ensuring that you have the cash flow you need to maximize your sales.
-Sign up today and get your personalized funding offer!
+We can fund up to 90% of your supply chain, ensuring that you have the cash flow you need to maximize your sales.
+Sign up today and get your personalized funding offer.

 Read the latest